karenetheridge/Test-LWP-UserAgent/README.md

         The string is matched identically against the `host` field of the [URI](http://search.cpan.org/perldoc?URI) in the request.

-        Example:

             $test_ua->map_response('example.com', HTTP::Response->new('500'));

     - regexp

         The regexp is matched against the URI in the request.

-        Example:

             $test_ua->map_response(qr{foo/bar}, HTTP::Response->new('200'));
             $test_ua->map_response(qr{baz/quux}, HTTP::Response->new('500'));

     - code

-        An arbitrary coderef is passed a single argument, the [HTTP::Request](http://search.cpan.org/perldoc?HTTP::Request), and returns a boolean indicating if there is a match.
+        The provided coderef is passed a single argument, the [HTTP::Request](http://search.cpan.org/perldoc?HTTP::Request), and returns a boolean indicating if there is a match.

+            # matches all GET and POST requests
             $test_ua->map_response(sub {
                     my $request = shift;
                     return 1 if $request->method eq 'GET' || $request->method eq 'POST';